 Offering a 70% mohair and 30% nylon blend, the Nomad Pro skins are slightly biased towards glide.
 This formula excelled on dry snow condition days and is preferable on bigger days when the route includes a fair amount of rolling low angle terrain.

 At 500 grams per pair, the Nomad Pro is relatively lightweight and packs well when you're not on your split.
 The simple design allows for easy rolling or folding into a small package.
 This is because the Universal kit includes simple tip and tail clips that do not add any bulk.

-The universal attachment system requires the user to install the tail clip with rivets.
-This can take some time and accuracy before you hit the trailhead.
-For use with Jones Splitboard a pre-sized model exists for straight to trailhead convenience.
+The universal attachment system requires the user to install the tail clip with rivets, which can take some time and accuracy before you hit the trailhead.
+For use with Jones Splitboard, a pre-sized model exists for straight to trailhead convenience.